RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/custom-stickers.md

 I make all my designs in [Figma](https://figma.com), a free online design tool.
 I didn’t end up printing all the stickers I designed, but here are the original designs if you want to remix them yourself:

 [State High Hack Club Merch on Figma](https://www.figma.com/file/bTIqD1mFBymQF5ynQZCIqtuO?node-id=0:1)

+> 💲 Side note: Figma provides a free pro plan if you sign up with a [Student-Deveolper-Pack-Approved github account](https://education.github.com/pack).

 ---